Venkat-Gorla/reader-writer-py/README.md

 # reader-writer-py
-Readers writers implementation in python
+Readers writers implementation for concurrency control in python